On path-cycle decompositions of triangle-free graphs: Proof of the main results

 \subsection{Minimum counterexample argument}

-In this subsection we study the properties of a minimum counterexample to Theorem~\ref{theo:main}.
-In Lemma~\ref{prop:tree}, we state that a minimum counterexample to Theorem~\ref{theo:main} has to be a tree.
-As we already mentioned, the proof of this lemma is based on the results {that will be presented in} Section~\ref{sec:proph-sgraphs}.
+In this subsection we study the properties of a minimum counterexample to Fact~1.
+Due to Lemma~\ref{theo:hangtrees}, we already know that a minimum counterexample has cycles.
+As we already mentioned, the proof of this theorem is based on the results {that will be presented in} Section~\ref{sec:proph-sgraphs}.
 Recall that $\mathcal{G}$ denotes the set of all connected, triangle-free graphs with odd distance at least 3.
 From now on, we may denote the number of edges of a graph $G$ by $\ell(G)$.

-\begin{lemma} Let $G \in \mathcal{G}$.
-If $G$ is an edge-minimum graph that neither belongs to the set of hanging-square graphs nor has a $4$-pc decomposition, then $G$ is a tree. \end{lemma} \begin{proof} Suppose, by contradiction, that $G$ has a cycle.
+\begin{theorem} Let $G \in \mathcal{G}$.
+If $G$ is not a hanging-square graph, then $G$ has a $4$-pc decomposition. \end{theorem} \begin{proof} For the purpose of contradiction, let $G\in \mathcal{G}$ be an edge-minimum graph that is not a hanging-square graph and does not have a $4$-pc decomposition.
+Due to Lemma~\ref{theo:hangtrees}, $G$ has a cycle.
 Since $G$ does not have a $4$-pc~decomposition, for every cycle $C$ of $G$, the graph $G-E(C)$ consists of at least one component, and by the minimality of $G$ at least one component of $G-E(C)$ is a hanging-square graph.
 Recall that if $E' \subset E(G)$, we denote by $G-E'$ the graph obtained from $G$ by first removing the edges from $E'$ and then deleting all isolated vertices.
 We analyze two cases. \\

 \textit{Case 1.} There exists a cycle $C$ in $G$ such that $G-E(C)$ has exactly one component.

 Let $H=G-E(C)$.
 By the observation above, $H$ is a hanging-square graph.
 We claim that $C$ has length~$4$.
 Indeed, if the length of $C$ is at least~5, by {Lemma~\ref{lemma:length5}} we have that $G=C\cup H$ has a $4$-pc~decomposition, a contradiction.